filetrust/glasswall-engineering-site/docs/guides/file-rebuild-api-using-aws-sam.md

   ### Pre-requisites
 1. Visual Studio 2017 or 2019 installed.
-2. AWS Toolkit extension for visual studio
+1. AWS Toolkit extension for visual studio
-3. AWS SAM CLI
+1. AWS SAM CLI
-4. Credentials configured for AWS
+1. Credentials configured for AWS

 ### Steps:

 1. Clone repo https://github.com/filetrust/cloud-serverless-sdk
-2. Open .sln file Glasswall.CloudSdk.AWS
+1. Open .sln file Glasswall.CloudSdk.AWS
-3. Right click on project Glasswall.Cloudsdk.AWS.Rebuild
+1. Right click on project Glasswall.Cloudsdk.AWS.Rebuild
-4. Click publish to AWS lambda
+1. Click publish to AWS lambda
-5. For options:
+1. For options:
-   a.
-Account profile: Choose one that has permissions to create a cloud formation.
+   1. Account profile: Choose one that has permissions to create a cloud formation.
-   b.
-Region: Where the lambda will run
+   1. Region: Where the lambda will run
-   c.
-Stack name: This will be what the name of the stack the cloud formation will use, resources will use this in their name.
+   1. Stack name: This will be what the name of the stack the cloud formation will use, resources will use this in their name.
-   d.
-S3 bucket: The bucket where the source code will be zipped and uploaded too
+   1. S3 bucket: The bucket where the source code will be zipped and uploaded too

 ## Deployment Option - 2: Manually create cloud formation